Last Updated: 11 August, 2025

 With Katz’s producing thousands of pounds of meat on busy weekends, there’s already strong data to support a market such as this one.
 While the idea may sound absurd, it’s quintessentially New York and could open the door to a new wave of novelty bets.
 In a state where mobile betting is already flourishing, fan-food betting pools could be the next big crossover and establish New York as the leader in yet another market.

 New York City’s subway system is notorious for delays, causing many commuters to speculate on when their train will actually arrive.
-But what if that frustration transformed into a legal betting market?
+But what if that frustration were to transform into a legal betting market?

-A good example of this concept would be placing a wager on whether the next downtown 6 train will arrive within five minutes—or if it will be mysteriously delayed for longer than 10 minutes.
-Odds could fluctuate based on service alerts, real-time congestion or car breakdowns, and even weather conditions.
+A good example of this concept would be placing a wager on whether the next downtown six train will arrive within five minutes, or if it will be mysteriously delayed for longer than 10 minutes.
+Odds may fluctuate based on service alerts, real-time congestion, car breakdowns, and even weather conditions.

 While it might sound like a far-fetched concept, unique and novelty betting markets already exist for reality TV, election results, and even UFO disclosures.
 While it may never be officially sanctioned due to a range of complications, an underground betting scene on train delays has been done through friendly wagers between New York residents for decades.